subtrex/klose-rag-chatbot/README.md

-# Klose - RAG Chatbot for Time Management and Productivity
+# Klose - RAG Chatbot

 A Retrieval-Augmented Generation (RAG) type chatbot for time management and productivity.